JoltzRewards/trie-script-2/README.md

 # Trie
-A basic implementation of the Trie data structure with example use cases
+A basic implementation of the Trie data structure with example use cases.